The FSAs Approach to Managing the Interests of its External Scientific Advisers

 During appointment/contract/while providing advice

 Following appointment, advisers should inform the relevant FSA staff of any change in their personal interests when it occurs.[7]
 FSA staff will also contact each member on an annual basis to update their Declaration of Interests.
-Changes in non-personal interests can be reported annually.

 The Declaration of Interests should be regularly reviewed by the appropriate members of FSA staff, and the interests compared to the topics of future work for the adviser.
 FSA staff should also enquire about any item on the form they feel may be a conflict for the current topic, matter, or substance under discussion.